+Zoning

-Direction Zoning Land Use
+Direction City Land Use

-North Residential (R-10,000 and Vacant, Single-Family Residential

-R-7,000)

-East Residential (R-7,000) and Vacant, Single-Family Residential,

-School (S) School

-South Residential (R-10,000 and Single-Family Residential

-R-7,000) and Commercial

-Planned Development (CPD)

-West Residential (R-7,000) Single-Family Residential
+North R-7,000 Single Family Residences

+East R-7,000 Vacant/Single Family Residences

+South R-7,000 Single Family Residences

+West R-7,000 Single Family Residences

-- 10. Other public agencies whose approval is required (e.g. permits, financing approval, or participation agreement) for the proposed project include, but are not limited to, the following:
+10. Other public agencies whose approval is required (e.g. permits, financing approval, or participation agreement.)

+Approvals from other public agencies for the proposed project include, but are not limited to, the following:

-- California Department of Fish and Wildlife
+- California Department of Fish and Wildlife (CDFW)

-- Antelope Valley Air Quality Management District
+- Antelope Valley Air Quality Management District (AVAQMD)

-- Southern California Edison

 - Los Angeles County Sanitation District #14

 - Los Angeles County Waterworks District #40

 - Los Angeles County Fire Department

+- Southern California Edison

 - 11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code Section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?

-In accordance with Assembly Bill (AB) 52, consultation letters for the proposed project were sent to three individuals associated with three tribes which have requested to be included.
-These letters were mailed via certified return receipt mail and included copies of the site plan and cultural resources report.
+In accordance with Assembly Bill (AB) 52, consultation letters for the proposed project were sent to three individuals associated with three tribes identified in the cultural resource report and/or who had requested be included in the process.
+These letters were mailed on September 7, 2022 via certified return receipt mail.
 Table 2 identifies the tribes, the person to whom the letter was directed, and the date the letter was received.